 - 7 Where to Eat in Tromso

-In the days and weeks before our trip, we were furiously consulting the aurora borealis forecast and it seemed that conditions looked favorable.
+In the days and weeks before our trip to Norway, we were furiously consulting the aurora borealis forecast and it seemed that conditions looked favorable.
 Unfortunately, the Tromso weather forecast was not ideal for the entire region because clouds and snow being predicted.
 We were nervous whether it would be possible to see the polar lights at all.

 Experiencing the northern lights is not guaranteed.
 There’s a reason why all the tour companies in Tromso use adjectives like “chasing,” “safari,” and “adventure.”
 It is an adventure.
 Despite the sub-zero temperatures, the deep snow, and the cloudy conditions, our northern lights trip was one of the great experiences in our lives and is not to be missed.